Skip to content

 Overview

 Whatomate supports WhatsApp voice calling with WebRTC-based audio bridging.
-Incoming calls are handled by an Interactive Voice Response (IVR) system that plays greetings, collects DTMF input, and routes callers to agent teams.
+Incoming calls are handled by an Interactive Voice Response (IVR) system built using a visual drag-and-drop flow editor.
+The IVR plays greetings, collects DTMF input, makes HTTP callbacks, and routes callers to agent teams.
 Agents answer calls from the browser — no phone hardware required.

 Call Transfers